tenseoverflow/hen.ee/README.md

 # hen.ee

 Website hosted on https://hen.ee.
 For more info take a look in there.
+I use this repository for CI/CD.

 This site uses [Jekyll](https://jekyllrb.com) as it's static site generator.
 Some inspiration taken from [Gesko](https://github.com/P0WEX/Gesko) for Jekyll integration.

+The content under the blog directory is licensed under the CC BY-SA 4.0.

 ## Installation